aleph2c/miros/doc/patterns.rst

 We create a polling state which upon entry poles something.
 Any time there is a time out it will re-enter the state making this happen.

-Then when it Initializes it transitions into the processing state.
+Then when it initializes it transitions into the processing state.
 Upon entering the processing state we add one to the ``chart.processing_count`` and then process the message.
 When the processing state initializes itself it will either go back to the polling state or enter the busy state, if the